 Turkish regional interests

 In November 2019, Turkey signed an accord with Libya’s internationally recognised government (GNA) that seeks to create an exclusive economic zone from Turkey’s southern Mediterranean shore to Libya’s northeast coast.
 The main problem is that the potential economic zone includes the Greek island of Crete, which is why Athens strongly opposes the maritime deal and supports General Haftar.
-It is worth mentioning that Greek navy frigate recently attempted to board and inspect a Turkish-operated Tanzanian-flagged cargo ship in the Mediterranean Sea that was suspected of carrying a new shipment of Turkish weapons or other military equipment to the GNA forces.
+It is worth mentioning that a Greek navy frigate recently attempted to board and inspect a Turkish-operated Tanzanian-flagged cargo ship in the Mediterranean Sea that was suspected of carrying a new shipment of Turkish weapons or other military equipment to the GNA forces.
 Turkish frigates escorting the vessel, reportedly, rejected the request and warned off the Greek warship, which then shadowed the flotilla.

 Zones of influence